-- Tier 1 capital, which includes ordinary share capital, share premium, retained earnings, statutory reserves and other regulatory adjustments relating to items that are included in equity but are treated differently for capital adequacy purposes. - Tier 2 capital, which includes collective impairment allowances (excluding collective impairment allowances attributable to financing classified as impaired).
+- Tier 1 capital is divided into Common Equity Tier 1 (CET1) Capital and Additional Tier 1 Capital.
+CET1 Capital includes ordinary share capital, share premium, retained earnings, reserves and other regulatory adjustments relating to items that are included in equity but are treated differently for capital adequacy purposes.
+The Bank does not have any Additional Tier 1 Capital as at 31 December 2014. - Tier 2 capital includes qualifying subordinated liabilities, collective impairment allowances (excluding collective impairment allowances attributable to loans classified as impaired) and regulatory reserve, which are disclosed as the regulatory adjustments.